carbon-language/carbon-lang/llvm/docs/CommandGuide/llvm-readelf.rst

 .. option:: --section-relocations

  When used with :option:`--sections`, display relocations for each section shown.
+This option has no effect for GNU style output.

 .. option:: --section-symbols

  When used with :option:`--sections`, display symbols for each section shown.
+ This option has no effect for GNU style output.

 .. option:: --stackmap